Summer 2026: Montréal cultural guide for families

 Where can you see immersive exhibitions with kids in Montréal?
 From large-scale projections and virtual reality to interactive installations, several venues offer captivating experiences.
 Among the most popular:

 Experience immersive adventures in the enchanting world of OASIS immersion.
 Located in a 2,000-m² multimedia space, discover three immersive galleries and two luminous experiences with your family.
-Free for children aged 0-5.This spring until April 4, 2026, explore:
+Free for children aged 0 to 5.This summer until August 30, 2026, explore:

 Museum of Illusions of Montréal, Old Montréal

 At the heart of this playful and educational destination for all ages, discover over 70 visual experiences, including holograms, stereograms, optical illusions, and immersive rooms designed to delight the senses and challenge the mind.
-Admission is free for children aged 0–4.
+Admission is free for children aged 0 to 4.

 PHI, Old Montréal

 In the heart of Old Montréal, PHI offers a great way to introduce young people to contemporary art through an innovative, cutting-edge program.
 Guided tours can be arranged, and admission is free for children 12 and under.
-Don’t miss the current exhibitions on view from April 23 to September 13, 2026:
+Don’t miss the current exhibitions on view until September 13, 2026:

 The AURA Experience at Notre-Dame Basilica of Montréal, Old Montréal